l-michalik/MICHALIK/Retrieval-Augmented-Generation/README.md

 - [02] Use of ensemble retrieval with cross-encoder re-ranking for precision
 - [03] Vector comparison using word frequency.
 - [04] Text chunking, vector embeddings, similarity search, prompt templating
+- [05] Retrieval-Augmented Generation over document chunks using vector embeddings and LLMs.

 ---